russery/pm-trainer/README.md

 	- If you don't want to link your Strava account there will be a \*.tcx file in the log directory configured in the Settings dialog.
 You can manually upload this file to Strava.

 ## Strava API Access
-I expect each user to set up their own Strava API client, so to use the Strava integration there are a few annoying steps required:
+Each user is expected to set up their own Strava API client, so there are a few annoying steps required to use the Strava integration feature:

 1. Follow instructions on [Strava API Getting Started](https://developers.strava.com/docs/getting-started/) to configure an app.
 Briefly:
 	- Go to [Strava API Settings](https://www.strava.com/settings/api) in your Strava account, and fill out the required fields.